2

 Terra’s voice squeaked out.
 Diode’s slender fingers were as cold as an ice pop, making Terra wonder why.
 She brought her refined face close to Terra’s, enough to see deep into pupils shaded by silver eyelashes.
 Terra was seated, and at that height, Diode didn’t need to look up.

-“Please pair up with me, Terra-san the decompa.
-You need a twister, right?”
+“Please pair up with me as a decompa, Terra-san.
+You need a twister, don't you?”

 “But aren’t you a girl?!”